junxit/us-congress-bills-115/metadata.md

 - 2017-02-24 — Introduced in House
 - 2017-02-24 — Introduced in House
 - 2017-02-24 — Referred to the House Committee on Transportation and Infrastructure.
+- 2017-02-27 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2017-02-28 — Committee Consideration and Mark-up Session Held.
+- 2017-02-28 — Ordered to be Reported by Voice Vote.
+- 2017-02-28 — Subcommittee on Economic Development, Public Buildings and Emergency Management Discharged.
+- 2017-03-09 — Placed on the Union Calendar, Calendar No. 14.
+- 2017-03-09 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+115-32.
+- 2017-03-09 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+115-32.